 The BOMP is based on principles of adaptive management allowing for actions to be adapted to changing conditions and responses observed through monitoring.
-It is estimated that the objectives of offset areas will be achieved within 20 years; however, additional management will be considered at the end of management period should any of objectives not be met.
-Table 13 presents specific completion criteria and environmental objectives for each PM.
-Tables 14 to 27 present performance criteria and TARP for management strategies.
+It is estimated that the objectives of the offset areas will be achieved within 20 years; however, additional management will be considered at the end of management period should any of objectives not be met.
+Table 11 presents specific completion criteria.